 So, what’s a middleman, what do they do, and how do they work?
-A middleman, or middlewoman if you bring it to the 21st century, is a firm that buys a product and in turn sells it directly to customers in his or her market.
+A middleman, or middlewoman if you bring it to the 21st century, is a firm that buys a product and in turn, sells it directly to customers in their market.
 Oftentimes, middlemen are referred to as intermediaries.
-They typically do three things really well:
+They typically fulfill three functions:

-1. Specialize in a specific product line or industry (agricultural products or consumer product goods, for example)
+- Specialize in a specific product line or industry (agricultural products or consumer product goods, for example)

-2. Sell to a designated geographic market (Southeast Asia or the Middle East, for instance)
+- Sell to a designated geographic market (Southeast Asia or the Middle East, for instance)

-3. Sell to buyers in a particular industry (discount chains, independent health and beauty outlets, for example).
+- Sell to buyers in a particular industry (discount chains, independent health and beauty outlets, for example).

-In the case of an export, middlemen represent a manufacturer in their own market, buy product in volume from them and then mark it up to make their profit.
+In the case of an export, middlemen represent a manufacturer in their own market, buy a product in volume from them, and then mark it up to sell and make their profit.
 For example, an export scenario might work like this: Say your company represents a cheesecake company.
 You place an order for 1,000 cheesecakes and export the cheesecakes directly to a customer in South Africa.

 A lot of manufacturers and suppliers do not have the capacity or experience to grow their product lines outside their own country borders.
-By making a case that you can do it for them and by following some of these suggestions, you can expand your business globally and theirs too.
+By making a case that you can do it for them and by following some of these suggestions, you can expand your business globally and theirs as well.